tylervanzanten/movielist/README.md

 ## Usage

-You must edit the mySQL database   ....   for it to work.
+You will need to edit the SQL database info for it to work with your own database.

-## Changes

-1.3
-- Fixed something.